 New things are always happening in Atlantic City.
 Find out about them here.

 On Thursday July 6, 2017 the Taj Mahal started a liquidation sale.
-The is intended to clear the former hotel casino of its contents before it is gutted to make way for a Hard Rock Gotel and Casino.
+The is intended to clear the former hotel casino of its contents before it is gutted to make way for a Hard Rock Hotel and Casino.

 On March 1, 2017 Carl C. Icahn announced a deal to sell the Trump Taj Mahal Casino Resort to a group of New Jersey investors led by Hard Rock International.
 It will become the Hard Rock Hotel & Casino.

 Hard Rock International said its group would invest more than $300 million to buy, renovate, and reopen the 17 acre resort.